BrianInGermany/briankennethmusic/singalong.md

 Shady Grove, my little love,
 I'm bound to go away.
 # 23. Raise the Glass High
-Raise Your Glass!
+Raise your glass!
-Raise Your Voice!
+Raise your voice!
 Sing a happy little tune, and make some noise;
 There's a time... for staying dry,
 But when we're here,